 How can I purchase tickets?

 Tickets can be purchased easily and safely prior to the start of each performance.
 Visit our What’s On pages to see our full performance schedule and book.
 Alternatively, you can telephone our Box Office to book tickets on 01923 225671, between our opening hours of 10am – 4pm, Monday to Friday.
-You can also book in person at the theatre during our opening hours.
+You can also book in person at the theatre; please click here to check when the physical Box Office is open.

 Is the Box Office open?

-The Box Office is open for in person, telephone and email communications between the hours of 10am – 4pm Monday to Friday.
+The Box Office is open for telephone and email communications between the hours of 10am – 4pm Monday to Friday.
 You may contact the Box Office on 01923 225671 or firstname.lastname@example.org.
+The Box Office in the theatre is open on selected days, please click here to check when.